Jerzy Borejsza: Biography

+He organized and edited the chief organ of the PKWN, which was the daily newspaper "Rzeczpospolita".
+In 1944, he founded the weekly "Odrodzenie", which he entrusted to Karol Kuryluk.
+It was in its pages that in January 1945 Borejsza published his programmatic article Revolution Gentle, in which he made an offer to the Polish intelligentsia to cooperate in building post-war cultural life.
+Around "Rebirth" it was possible to gather debutants known later: Julia Hartwig, Anna Kamieńska, Jacek Bocheński and Zygmunt Kałużyński.
+Authors with already recognized names also published on its pages.
+In 1948, on the wave of changes in cultural policy, Borejsza took over the editorship of "Rebirth" and managed it until 1950, that is, until the magazine was merged with "Kuźnica" and "Nowa Kultura" was created.
+Signatory of the Stockholm Appeal in 1950.

 He joined the new pro-Soviet Polish communist party, the Polish Workers' Party, and became a deputy to the State National Council.
 He organized much of communist propaganda in post-war Poland and was a leading figure in the implementation of state control and censorship in the area of culture.
 He created the giant publishing house Czytelnik ('The Reader').
 Borejsza favored a moderate approach to culture control, which he called a "gentle revolution".
 He supported establishing cultural relations with the West, and himself traveled to United States and the United Kingdom.
 In 1948, he was one of the main organizers of the World Congress of Intellectuals in Defense of Peace in Wrocław.
 He fell out of favor with the Stalinist hardliners who saw him as too independent, too hard to influence, and not radical enough.
 His political role diminished in the late 1940s, particularly after the disabling injuries he suffered in a car accident in 1949.